9 best practices for building data lakes with Apache Hadoop

 - New insight creation: With a wide range of analytics tools, the platform helps quickly answer queries with reduction in time for insights and complex analytics.

 Sachin Rane, Executive Vice President & Head - Software Solutions, Datamatics Global Services Ltd. explains why data lakes are important for your organization.
-Watch now>

 Business impact of using data lakes

 - Data lakes offer a centralized repository, which is scalable across innumerable machines.